Reed Cordish: Real estate development

 Cordish was a principal and partner of The Cordish Companies, a real estate development and entertainment company.
-He also presided over Entertainment Consulting International (ECI), an entertainment and restaurant industry operations company under the umbrella of The Cordish Companies, sharing the same physical address.
+He also presided over Live!
+Hospitality & Entertainment, an entertainment and restaurant industry operations company under the umbrella of The Cordish Companies, sharing the same physical address.

-At The Cordish Companies, Cordish helped develop the company's Live! brand, which has grown to encompass large-scale entertainment projects, sports-anchored districts, casinos, hotels and residential projects including Ballpark Village, the Power & Light District, XFINITY Live!, and Maryland Live!
+At The Cordish Companies, Cordish helped develop the company's Live! brand, which has grown to encompass large-scale entertainment projects, sports-anchored districts, casinos, hotels and residential projects including Ballpark Village, the Power & Light District, Stateside Live!, and Maryland Live!
 Casino.